biobakery/micropita/ReadMe.txt

 4. Lastly, rows containing features (bugs) measurements (like abundance) should be after metadata rows.
 5. The first column should contain the ID describing the column.
 For metadata this may be, for example, "Age" for a row containing the age of the patients donating the samples.
 For measurements, this should be the feature name (bug name).
 5. By default the file is expected to be TAB delimited.
-6. If a consensus lineage or hierachy of taxonomy is contained in the feature name, the default delimiter between clades is the pipe ("|").
+6. If a consensus lineage or hierarchy of taxonomy is contained in the feature name, the default delimiter between clades is the pipe ("|").

 II.
 Targeted feature file
 If using the targeted feature methodology, you will need to provide a txt file listing the feature(s) of interest.
 Each feature should be on it's own line and should be written as found in the input PCL file.